 Multiple expansion modules can be daisy-chained together (wired in parallel).
-At this time the MyDro supports one each of the Safe Module Plus, Digital Input, Analog Input, and Analog Output Expansion Modules.
-It supports two Pulse Input Expansion Modules.
+At this time the MyDro supports one each of the various modules.
+In other words, up to 5 unique modules can be connected in parallel.
 See Table 1 for more details.